 DDAVP does not usually increase factor VIII levels in patients with type IIA and can induce thrombocytopenia in patients with type IIB or pseudo von Willebrand disease.

 Replacement therapy is used for more extensive surgeries or trauma and for patients with type II and type III disease.
-The treatment of choice is vWf concentrates (Humate-P or Alphanate).
-These preparations are heat-treated, and the solvent is extracted; therefore, they are considered safe from viral contamination.
+The treatment of choice is vWf concentrates.
+Purified plasma-derived concentrates of vWF/FVIII (Humate-P or Alphanate) are heat-treated, and the solvent is extracted; therefore, they are considered safe from viral contamination.
+Recombinant von Willebrand factor (Vonvendi) was approved by the US Food and Drug Administration (FDA) in December 2015.

 Cryoprecipitate has approximately 100 U of factor VIII per bag and has all multimeric forms of vWf.
 Despite screening tests, patients have a small risk developing viral infections.